rinatkhaziev/wp-frontend-uploader/readme.txt

 == Changelog ==

+= 0.7.5 (Apr 25, 2014) =
+* Bugfix: make sure that result of upload of post_media is success when uploading post but no files /props petsuka

 = 0.7.4 (Apr 24, 2014) =
 * Bugfix: fix inconsistencies of nonces in admin views. /props EamonMcCambridg